onelittlenightmusic/graphql-mesh-docker/README.md

 # Build on your own

-We can utilize `docker-compose` command to build with Dockerfile
+Modify Dockerfile and utilize `docker-compose` command to build with Dockerfile.

 ```sh
 docker-compose build